kyle662606957/BioMechanics/README.md

 2.Usage
 ===
- a)class bodySegment: To define a bodysegment with the necessary information
+ a)class bodySegment: To define a bodysegment with necessary information

- b)class humanBody: To construct a human model with the several bodySegments
+ b)class humanBody: To construct a human model with several bodySegments

 3.Example
 ===